 Enough of physics.
 Now let’s talk about economics.
 Which means we need to talk about how people act.
 Here is a list of verities about humans:

 - People are not identical.
 Each of us is unique in our preferences, abilities, skills, and natural endowments.
-If we were all identical, If humans were all identical, economics would be more like physics.
+If humans were all identical, economics would be more like physics.

 - People act purposefully.
 There’s always a purpose.
 That purpose is known to the individual, and not to others.
 At any moment, there are as many purposes as there are people.
 There are over 7 billion purposes at this very moment.